Yungen (Rod Wave song)

-"Yungen" is a song by American rapper and singer Rod Wave featuring American rapper Jack Harlow from his fourth studio album Beautiful Mind (2022).
-It was produced by BabeTruth and Eelmatic.
+"Yungen" is a song by American rapper and singer Rod Wave featuring fellow American rapper Jack Harlow from the former's fourth studio album Beautiful Mind (2022).
+It was written alongside producers BabeTruth and Eelmatic.

 Critical reception

 AllMusic described the track as a "non-stop rush of heart-rending, pop-adjacent struggle rap", labeling it as a "standout" on the album.
 HipHopDXs Nina Hernandez wrote that Harlow's verse "isn’t hard on the ears, but he also doesn’t land any lyrical punches".
 Dylan Green for Pitchfork referred to Green's verse on the track as a "spirited performance" and praised the "clacking synths".